pants64DS/neondst/README.md

 Enumerates files that differ between the ROM and the source directories, including ones that only exist in one or the other.
-This effectively allows the user to check if anything will get overwritten when running `neondst build` or `neondst apply`.
+This effectively allows the user to check if anything will get overwritten or deleted when running `neondst build` or `neondst apply`.

 ### `neondst decompress <files...>`

 Decompresses files from `clean/raw` to `clean/decompressed`.
 File paths should be relative to `clean/raw`.
 At the moment, this is only supported for overlays and the ARM9 binary (arm9.bin).

-## Configuration File
+## Configuration

 Certain options can be specified in a `.neondst` file in the directory containing the neondst project: